finger563/cpswt-db/README.md

 Every object in the database is referenced by a unique ID (GUID).
 This GUID is the primary method by which an object is indexed for look up and storage.
-No subsystem but the databased and its proxy are allowed to create GUIDs.
+No subsystem but the databased and its interface are allowed to create GUIDs.

 For the relevant entities, the versions of the entity are tracked and